jinghuazhao/INF/README.md

 ```
 A UniProt ID may be associated with multiple chromosomes, e.g., Q6IEY1 with chromosomes 1 and 5.
 While [inf1.csv](doc/inf1.csv)
 edits Q4ACW9, [inf2.csv](doc/inf2.csv) is inline with UCSC with respect to P12034 and P30203.

-## Analysis

-The CAD summary statistics used for MAGMA and MR is described [here](https://github.com/jinghuazhao/Omics-analysis/tree/master/CAD)
--- as noted in MMP12.sh, the MMP12 case could have been done genomewide.
-A colocalisation analysis on simulated data can be found in the
-association analysis section of [software-notes](https://github.com/jinghuazhao/software-notes)
-as well as the [BMI example](https://github.com/jinghuazhao/Omics-analysis/tree/master/BMI).

 ## References